 Is there anything more frustrating than other kids’ parents?
 I mean, we are each others’ biggest support, but so often our biggest hurdle too.
-It makes my blood boil when other kids’ parents let them do really stupid things.
-Because then my kid wants to do them too.
+It makes my blood boil when other kids’ parents have turned giving in to your kids into an art form.
+They let them do really stupid things.
+It mostly annoys me because then my kid wants to do them too.

 I get that we all have different values and attitudes.
-I get that not everyone shares the same beliefs I do.
+I understand that not everyone shares the same beliefs we do.
 I also get that my calling some parents’ decisions “stupid” is harsh and inflammatory.
 I’m totally on board with all of that.
-Nope, I’m not taking it back, because what I don’t get, at all, is how some peoples’ parenting choices lead to:
+Nope, I’m not taking it back, because what I don’t get, at all, is how some parents don’t understand that giving into your kids leads to:

 • Seven-year-olds with Instagram accounts